FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 307 S. Main St. Suite 202
 Bentonville AR 72712
 United States
-Not affliated, controlled, or owned by any other entity.
+Not affiliated, controlled, or owned by any other entity.
 No subsidiaries

 __Any significant data breaches in the last 3 years__